Stress, Anxiety, Depression and PEMF

 Therapy for stress, anxiety and depression

 Traditionally therapy is employed when treating depression, anxiety and stress.
-There are many individual and group therapies most of which are aimed at teaching the individual to confront their fears as a coping mechanism.
-These require a significant time commitment, and it may take several rounds to focus in on the most effective area.
-However, not all causes are phycological, and even ones that are still involve the chemistry of the brain
+There are many individual and group therapies, mostly aimed at teaching the individual to confront their fears as a coping mechanism.
+These require a significant time commitment, and it may take several rounds to focus on the most effective area.
+However, not all causes are phycological, and even ones that still involve the chemistry of the brain.

 Medication for stress, anxiety and depression

 Therefore, medications are employed to treat mental health and normalize the brain's chemistry.
 Myriads of drugs are manufactured to alter the chemistry of the brain to treat anxiety and stress.

 Some medications are designed to block the reabsorption of serotonin to improve mood.
 However, the side effects include insomnia or sleepiness, sexual dysfunction, weight gain, stomach upset, headaches, increased blood pressure, etc..
 In addition, anxiety can be a side effect and can mitigate the benefit of the medication.

 Other medications such as Benzodiazepines (alprazolam, clonazepam, diazepam, valium and lorazepam) are designed to promote calming and relaxation, plus reduce physical symptoms of anxiety such as muscle tension.
 These drugs work on the brain the same way opioids such as heroin and cannabinoids such as cannabis do by turning on the dopamine hormone in the brain.
 However, many of these are not tolerated well and will lead to dependence.